Computer Information Systems: Beginning (CISB)

 Lecture: 54

-Spreadsheet concepts using Microsoft Excel including formatting, formulas and functions, charts, linked worksheets, pivot tables, macros, and Visual Basic for Applications (VBA) code.
+Spreadsheet concepts using Microsoft Excel including formatting, formulas and functions, charts, linked worksheets, pivot tables, business intelligence, macros, and Visual Basic for Applications (VBA) code.

 CISB 31 Microsoft Word